-First, what are the letter names of the chords, or root notes of the chords within a given key, and secondly what quality the chords are e.g. major, minor, diminished, augmented etc.
+First, what are the letter names of the chords, or root notes of the chords within a given key, and secondly what is the quality of the chords.
+Quality refers to if the chord is major, minor, diminished or augmented.

-Working out the letter names of chords within a given key is actually fairly straightforward.
+Working out the letter names of chords within a given key is fairly straightforward.

-All major scales are built from the 12 available notes used in western music:
+All major scales are derived from the chromatic scale, the 12 available notes used in western music:

 The Chromatic Scale

 These 12 notes are known as the chromatic scale and all major scales take 7 notes from this set of 12 notes in the following sequence:

 |Whole Step (Whole Tone)||Whole Step (Whole Tone)||Half Step (Semitone)||Whole Step (Whole Tone)||Whole Step (Whole Tone)||Whole Step (Whole Tone)||Half Step (Semitone)|

 - Continuing the sequence results in the next being a half step or semitone, which would land us on the tonic note again.